beezee/free-to-compose/README.md

 [![codecov](https://codecov.io/gh/msiegenthaler/free-to-compose/branch/master/graph/badge.svg)](https://codecov.io/gh/msiegenthaler/free-to-compose)
 [![Dependency Status](https://www.versioneye.com/user/projects/5736220d4a0faa000b7efc48/badge.svg?style=flat)](https://www.versioneye.com/user/projects/5736220d4a0faa000b7efc48)

-Library that eases the usage of Free Monads based on cats and allows to compose multiple free monads into one.
+Library that eases the usage of Free Monads based on scalaz and allows to compose multiple free monads into one.

 It provides macros to automatically generate the lifting functions and composable lifting functions.
 The library can be used in two ways: simple lifting functions and a composable variant based on Rúnar's talk